Elastography ROI for Australian Private Clinics

 Leasing vs Outright Purchase

-At ~$45,000 AUD, many practices find outright purchase attractive compared to leasing.
+At indicative ~$80,000–$90,000 AUD capital, many practices still find outright purchase workable compared to leasing, particularly when equipment finance spreads payments across clinical revenue.
 For practices that prefer to preserve capital, equipment finance arrangements are available — speak with your accountant about the depreciation and tax implications of medical equipment acquisition in Australia.

 Elastography Australia also offers demonstration loan programmes for practices wanting to trial the system before committing.
 Contact us to discuss.